 All individuals and organizations who donate items to the Silent Auction will be recognized by the AFA Foundation.
 Donors will receive fair market value for both donor credit and tax credit for their donated items or services.
 The fair market value of contributions is deductible to the extent allowed by law.

-To participate in the Silent Auction, please fill out the Donation Form which is currently open and will close on Monday, November 13.
+To donate to the Silent Auction, please fill out the Donation Form which is currently open and will close on Monday, November 13.

 Because You Believe Stickers